ozkalt/My-First-Docker-App/README.md

 For the purposes of this workshop, we've created a fun little Python Flask app that displays a random cat `.gif` every time it is loaded - because, you know, who doesn't like cats?

->**Note:** The code for this section is in this repository in the [flask-app](https://github.com/docker/labs/tree/master/beginner/flask-app) directory.
+>**Note:** This section is in this repository in the [docker-beginners-quide](https://github.com/docker/labs/blob/master/beginner/chapters/webapps) directory.

 Now that you have a better understanding of images, it's time to create your own.
 Our goal here is to create an image that sandboxes a small [Flask](http://flask.pocoo.org) application.